 - They can be lap cats.
 All our Maine Coons have sat on our laps at some point.
 Some more than others, sure – but they’ve all done it.

 - They aren’t the ruthless hunter that some people make them out to be.
 Yes, they are good hunters, but so are many of them.

-- Like all cats, most (if not all) would not choose to swim.
-They can act a bit unusually around water though.
+- Like all cats, most (if not all) do not choose to swim.
+However, they can act strangely around water.
 For example, our Charlie will only drink from the tap in the kitchen (not his water bowl).

 Norwegian Forest Cat